 Students acquire technical, analytical and research skills within visual arts areas.
 This course includes lectures and discussions about contemporary art and craft; studio research and practice; and analysing the work of established professionals in order to increase student insight into their practices as well as looking at how artists position their work.

 For ON-CAMPUS mode, students will undertake WH&S induction and continue to employ the safe handling of materials, processes and equipment.

 On successful completion of this course students should be able to:

-- explore concepts related to artists and their practices related to historical, contemporary and current shared artistic concerns
+- examine concepts related to artists and their practices (historical and contemporary), and the visual arts industry

-- communicate in writing by clearly and logically expressing ideas pertaining to visual and conceptual perspectives as they relate to the visual arts supported by evidence of research and analysis
+- communicate in writing and or orally by clearly and logically expressing ideas pertaining to problem solving within practice and key concepts

 Text and materials required to be purchased or accessed